 Kings Park and Botanic Garden celebrates the unique and diverse plant life of Western Australia and is part of the worldwide network of botanic gardens committed to plant conservation.

 The original vision for Perth Park, later Kings Park, was of a European style garden with lawns, shady trees and flower beds.
 Recognition of the climatic differences and the low nutrient soil changed this vision.

 In 1965, the 17 hectare Western Australian Botanic Garden was opened; an everchanging, living research centre that focuses on the conservation of Western Australia's flora and displays some of the State's most diverse and spectacular plant groups.

 Explore special areas of the Western Australian Botanic Garden with us as we celebrate its 50th anniversary in 2015.

 A collection of dainty Silver Princesses welcomes visitors to the entrance to the WA Botanic Garden: 17 spectacular hectares showcasing the best of the west.

-In 2015, the Western Australian Botanic Garden celebrates 50 years of the conservation, cultivation, display and interpretation of the State's flora.
+In 2015, the Western Australian Botanic Garden celebrated 50 years of the conservation, cultivation, display and interpretation of the State's flora.

 Readily accessible via Fraser Avenue, Saw Avenue or Poole Avenue, the Western Australian Botanic Garden is on the south-eastern side of Kings Park.
 View or download a visitor map.